ascisco/SSH-into-your-Raspiblitz-over-Tor/README.md

   ```

 **Connect Through Mobile Device**
 1. Install and launch Orbot
 2. Enable 'VPN mode' and connect to TOR
 3. Install and launch your SSH app
 4. SSH into your raspiblitz

-  For JuiceSSH: Add a new connnection
+  For JuiceSSH: Add a new connection
   ```
    - Type: SSH
    - Address: youraddress.onion (from step 6)
+   - Identity:
-   - Idnetity: admin
+     Username: admin
      Password: 'Your Raspiblitz Password A'
    - Port: 22
   ```
   For Termux: Run the following commands